mn7god/undertale-save-managers/README.md

 Or if you dont wanna install python and dependencies you can run the executable instead.

 ### NOTE
-Maybe in future i made and DELTARUNE save manager too
+Maybe in future i made an DELTARUNE save manager too